Extrosoph/Geological-Report-Similarity-Analysis/README.md

 ## Table Transformer Script

-**Purpose:** table_transformer.ipynb performs the table detection and extraction of text table information from the WAMEX database.
+**Purpose:** table_transformer.ipynb is located in the file _Capstone Project - Table Text Extraction_ and performs the table detection and extraction of text table information from the WAMEX database.
 This script operates off the back of the  Web_Scraping_Python.ipynb and Convert_to_jpg.ipynb to extract the tables from the images generated.

 **Requirements:**
 - Python Libraries